 - 1. For those educational activities independently chosen by students and referred to in Art.
 10, paragraph 5, letter a) of the M.D.
 270/04 (Type D TAF), the Board of Teaching proposes a list of recommended courses and activities, while allowing students the right to choose any subject (taught in Italian and/or in English), provided that it is consistent with the educational project, from amongst those offered and accredited by the University of Pavia or the IUSS. - 2.
-A study plan that envisions subjects other than those recommended must be approved by the Board of Teaching that may appoint a Committee or an individual teacher to the check and eventually the approval of this study plan.
+A study plan that envisions subjects other than those recommended must be approved by Degree Programme Coordinator.
 Subjects that are not consistent with the educational project or whose content exceeds 20% of repetition of the contents of other subjects that are part of the student's study plan or his/her previous academic studies shall not be approved. - 3.
 Students cannot choose subjects previously studied at university, unless they have obtained specific validation for these subjects outside of the 180 credits needed to complete the first cycle degree course.
 The relevant offices verify the correct application of this rule on the part of students by checking their academic record prior to enrolment in the second cycle degree course.
 In case of violation of the above rule, students are not permitted to undertake the second cycle degree examination and must change their study plans. - 4.
-The activities chosen independently by students and referred to in paragraph 1 must not include subjects in the medical field for which there are enrolment restrictions on a national level - 5.
-Students cannot add more than a total of 24 credits per year to cover extra learning activities.
+The activities chosen independently by students and referred to in paragraph 1 must not include subjects in the medical field for which there are enrolment restrictions on a national level. - 5.
+It is possible to add a maximum to 24 credits for extra learning activities, in compliance with any any preparatory requirements established by the course of study.
+According to art.
+19 paragraph 3 lett. b) of the Student Career Regulations, the student repeating the year can add up to a maximum of 24 extra credits, also relating to courses in the following year of the course.